Slaughter16/Active-Directory-Enterprise-Lab/Step4_Advanced_GPOs/README.md

-4. Verify in **Local Group Policy Editor (gpedit.msc)** under:
-   `User Configuration → Policies → Administrative Templates → System → Removable Storage Access`

-4.Registry Check (Optional but Screenshot-Friendly)
+3.Registry Check (Optional but Screenshot-Friendly)

 Folder Redirection & Removable Storage policies also write to the registry.
-Open regedit on the client and check:Check registry keys for confirmation:
+Open 'regedit' on the client and check:Check registry keys for confirmation:
 HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\RemovableStorageDevices Look for entries showing Deny Read/Write policies.